 - Sports Markets:around 30

 Betfair has had success after success and it now boasts over 4 million regular customers.
 Although it has been no stranger to controversy, most of this has been somewhat ill-founded and the bookmaker says any animosity from rival bookies has been due to their own commercial interests, rather than concern for the integrity of sports betting.

 The market coverage is not as big as many of the other sports betting sites covered here.
 It’s certainly not small, with almost 30 sports plus other markets included, but it does rank in the lower levels.
 The fixture coverage within the sports provided is of a good level, although the betting options are also on the smaller side.

 Adequate Sports Markets

 With just under 30 sports available to bet on using the sportsbook, the market coverage is a little below average.
 But the bookmaker does make up for this well with the depth of coverage for each sport.
 Football goes down to youth leagues in European football, while there are many smaller leagues available, such as Jamaican leagues.
-Again though, the total number of leagues or tournaments for most sports is still significantly behind the leaders William Hill and Bet365.
+Again though, the total number of leagues or tournaments for most sports is still significantly behind the leaders William Hill.
 Sports markets can be organised by the day’s events or by the league or tournament they fall under.

 |The Most Popular Markets at Betfair|